Are you still losing despite doing everything correctly? Then you might want to check these five deadly Os of trading:

 Remember that you're bound to be wrong at some point.
 It's always practical to assess your strategies before you make any trading decisions.

-If you trade with greed and excitement, you're bound to make this deadly overtrading.
+If you trade with greed and excitement, you're bound to make the deadly mistake of overtrading.

 Overtrading is when you trade too frequently without sound and proper strategies.
 That includes taking huge trades and uncalculated risks.